NecipAkgz/fhevm-example-factory/docs/basic/decryption/public-decrypt-multiple-values.md

-Highest die roll game with public decryption of multiple values.
-Two players roll encrypted 8-sided dice, results are made publicly decryptable.
-Demonstrates handling multiple encrypted values in checkSignatures() where ORDER MATTERS - the cts[] array must match the order of values in the ABI-encoded result.
+Dice game demonstrating public decryption of multiple encrypted values.
+Shows how to use checkSignatures() with multiple values, highlighting that the order in cts[] must match the ABI-encoded results.

 {% hint style="info" %}
 To run this example correctly, make sure the files are placed in the following directories: